zynksoftware/Zynk-Workflow/docs/_documentation/Salesforce-Connector/Connecting-to-Salesforce-(Bulk).md

 redirect_from: "/article/607-connecting-to-salesforce-bulk"
 title: Connecting to Salesforce (Bulk)
 ---
 All of the tasks in the Salesforce connector require a connection to Salesforce.
 The type of connection required depends on the task being used.
-The Bulk Salesforce Operation, Upload Products and Upload Records Tasks use the 'Salesforce (Bulk)' connection type, so you will need to create a [Connection]] of this type when using those tasks.
-See [[Managing Connections](connection]]-of-this-type-when-using-those-tasks.-see [[managing-connections) for instructions on creating a new connection.
+The Bulk Salesforce Operation, Upload Products and Upload Records Tasks use the 'Salesforce (Bulk)' connection type, so you will need to create a connection of this type when using those tasks.
+See [Connection Manager](connection-manager) for instructions on creating a new connection.
 You will see a screen like the one below, requesting your Salesforce details:

 [![Salesforce Bulk Connection](http://www.zynk.com/images/v2/salesforce_bulk_connection.png)](http://www.zynk.com/images/v2/salesforce_bulk_connection.png)